gauthig/paloalto_elk/README.md

 <ur>
 ## Background
-Update existing projects to CIM and PAN 10.0  (Will work with PAN-OS 8+) Initial Updates to early projects:
+Update existing projects to CIM and PAN 10.0  (Will work with PAN-OS 8+) Initial Updates from other projects:
--Added new fields for traffic logs that started with PAN-OS 9.1 and 10.0
-     Rule UUID, HTTP/2 Connection, Link Change Count, Policy ID, Link Switches, SD-WAN Cluster, SD-WAN Device Type, SD-WAN Cluster Type, SD-WAN Site, Dynamic User Group Name
+-Support of ELK v7.8
-     Most will be blank or zero except for Rule UUID unless you use advanced features of the PA -Changed attribute names from the default PA field names to Common Information Model (CIM) where applicable.
+-Added new fields for traffic logs that started with PAN-OS 9.1 and 10.0 -Changed attribute names from the default PA field names to Common Information Model (CIM) where applicable.
-     Allow you to import CIM Traffic and Threat visualizations -Added DNS filter to provide hostnames not just the IP
+     Allow you to import CIM Traffic and Threat visualizations -Added DNS filter to provide hostnames not just the IP including DNSMASQ install reference -Converted all import objects to ndjson (ELK is migrating away from json) -Import of indexes so visualizations match index UUID -Added prune to pipeline to get ride of normaly null and duplicated fields.

-Dashboard and Visualizations are included
+ Also helps when PA adds a new log field, no more COL# fields -Created panos-undefined index to capture logging of other types -Added destination map to traffic dashboard

 ****************************************************************************************************************************************